AbinashChetia/log_reg_ac/README.md

 # Logistic Regression from Scratch
-Implementing Logistic Regression from scratch using basic NumPy and Pandas functions.
+Implementing Logistic Regression for binary classification from scratch using basic NumPy and Pandas functions.

 ## Plots
 ![Training costs for Gradient Descent with Holdout](/plots/data_dist.png)